 To prepare green beans for dogs, wash rigorously, and cut off the ends.
 Then, place green beans in boiling water for about 10 minutes and serve when cool.

 For dogs with upset stomachs, you can also cook green beans with a bit of brown rice and chicken in chicken broth!

 Peas are a great source of vitamins K and C, in addition to manganese, fiber, folate, phosphorus, protein, magnesium, and so much more!

-These essential nutrients are great for your best friend’s vision, skin, digestion, and immune system, and what’s more, peas can even promote heart health!
+These essential nutrients are great for your best friend’s vision, skin, digestion, and immune system.
+What’s more, peas can even promote heart health!

-However, if your dog happens to have kidney issues, it might be best to avoid this vegetable, as peas contain purines that worsen kidney-related issues.
+However, if your dog happens to have kidney issues, it might be best to avoid this vegetable.
+Peas contain purines that worsen kidney-related issues.

 What Fruits and Vegetables Are Bad For Dogs?

 Although most vegetables are generally safe for dogs to eat in limited quantities, there are a few fruits and vegetables that are toxic to dogs, including:

 These foods should be avoided, as they can cause indigestion, problems with the nervous system, organ failure, seizures, comas, and even death.